 A company-owned vehicle used for business purposes (if it is documented) is not considered taxable income.
 However, when your employee uses the company car for personal use, it becomes taxable and must be reported on their W-2.

 Personal use of a company vehicle for non-work-related purposes is a taxable perk known as a de minimis fringe benefit.
-Examples of using a company vehicle for personal use includes:
+Examples of driving a company vehicle for personal use include:

-Infrequent personal usage of an employer-provided vehicle is typically deducted from an employee’s salary.
+Infrequent personal usage of a company vehicle is typically deducted from an employee’s salary.

 The value of personal use of a company vehicle must be reported as income at least once a year.
-There are four methods for how you report use of a company vehicle:
+There are four methods for how you report use of a company vehicle for personal use:

 General Valuation Method

-The general valuation method is determined by the cost an individual would incur to lease the same vehicle under the same terms in the same geographic area.
+The general valuation method for personal use of a company car is determined by the cost an individual would incur to lease the same vehicle under the same terms in the same geographic area.

 Annual Lease Value Method